Shafiqullah (cricketer)

-Shafiqullah Shafaq (شفیق الله شفق; or Mohammad Shafiqullah) (born 7 August 1989) is an Afghan cricketer, who played for the Afghanistan national cricket team before being banned from cricket for corruption.
+Shafiqullah Shafaq (شفیق الله شفق; or Mohammad Shafiqullah) (born 7 August 1989) is an Afghan cricketer, who played for the Afghanistan national cricket team before being banned from cricket for corruption in May 2020.
 He is a right-handed batsman who plays primarily as a wicketkeeper.

 International career

 His debut for Afghanistan came against Saudi Arabia in the 2006 Asian Cricket Council Middle East Cup.
 His next appearance for the team was in 2008 when Afghanistan played Malaysia as part of the 2008 ACC Trophy Elite, during which he played 5 more matches for Afghanistan.
-Later, he continued to be a part of the rapidly rising Afghanistan cricket team that in under a year, from 2008–2009, won World Cricket League Division Five, Division Four and Division Three, thus reaching Division Two and becoming eligible to take part in the 2009 ICC World Cup Qualifier where they qualified for One Day International status and first-class status.
+Later, he continued to be a part of the rapidly rising Afghanistan cricket team that in under a year, from 2008 to 2009, won World Cricket League Division Five, Division Four and Division Three, thus reaching Division Two and becoming eligible to take part in the 2009 ICC World Cup Qualifier where they qualified for One Day International status and first-class status.

 It was during the World Cup Qualifier that he made his List-A debut for Afghanistan against Denmark.
 He represented Afghanistan in 5 List-A matches during the tournament.

 His One Day International debut came in 2009 when Afghanistan played the Netherlands during their 2009 tour of the Netherlands.
-His second ODI to date came against Canada in February 2010.
+His second ODI came against Canada in February 2010.

 Later in November 2009, he represented Afghanistan in the 2009 ACC Twenty20 Cup, during which he played 5 matches against China, Singapore, Hong Kong, Saudi Arabia, the United Arab Emirates and Kuwait.
-He played in the final of that tournament, which came against the United Arab Emirates and ended up with Afghanistan winning by 8 wickets.
+He played in the final of that tournament, against the United Arab Emirates, which Afghanistan won by 8 wickets.

 His Twenty20 International debut came against Ireland during the 2010 Quadrangular Twenty20 Series in Sri Lanka in February 2010.
 He was later selected as part of the Afghanistan squad for the 2010 ICC World Twenty20 Qualifier, where he played 3 Twenty20 Internationals against Ireland, Scotland and the Netherlands.
 Afghanistan won this tournament and therefore qualified for the 2010 ICC World Twenty20.

 Shafiqullah was selected to represent Afghanistan at the 2010 Asian Games in which Afghanistan won silver.

 Selected as part of Afghanistan's ICC World Twenty20, he did not feature in either of the team's matches against India and South Africa.